robertoperuzzo/tomm-202509/README.md

 ## License

-This implementation is provided as a demo.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 Please ensure compliance with the licenses of all dependencies:
 - Typesense: Apache 2.0
 - Cheshire Cat AI: MIT
 - Sentence Transformers: Apache 2.0